longkunxuluke/longkunxuluke.github.io/_pages/about.md

 More introductions to my current and previous research projects can be found in my [PhD thesis](https://web.archive.org/web/20220422085348id_/https://openresearch-repository.anu.edu.au/bitstream/1885/261844/1/LongkunXU_Thesis_2022.pdf) and our [book chapter](https://www.elsevier.com/books/annual-reports-on-computational-chemistry/dixon/978-0-323-99092-9).

-Following are some related keywords often appeared in my papers:
+Following are some related keywords often appeared in my papers/projects:

 - *Computational Chemistry*: quantum chemistry, MD simulation, multi-scale calculation, ...
-- *AI for Science*: machine learning potentials, generative AI for molecular generation, ...
+- *Deep Learning*: machine learning potentials, generative AI for molecular generation, ...
-- *Quantum Computating and HPC*: quantum computing for quantum chemistry, HPC, ...
+- *Advanced Computing*: quantum computing for quantum chemistry, HPC, ...
-- *Molecular and Materials Science*:
-  - *Solvation*: electrolyte solution, ionic liquids, electrostatic and polarization interactions, external electric field, ...
+- *Image Processing*: Image enhancement/segmentation, OCR, object detection, ...
-  - *Materials*: battery, OLED, semiconductors, capacitor, aluminum foil, fluorine chemicals...
+- *Electronic Materials*: battery, OLED, semiconductors, capacitor, ...
-  - *Biology*: drug, peptide, protein, synthetic accessibility, retrosynthesis, ...
-- *BMS Algorithms*

-*Research Value*: I think a good computational method development should be theoretically fundamental (use math and physics to solve issues, not by tuning parameters), easy to use (black-box, automatic and open-source) and generally effective for most chemical systems (versatile).
-A good calculational applications should aim to offer new physical insights and guide the design of products.
+*Research Value*: I think a good computational method development should be theoretically fundamental (use math and physics to solve issues, not by tuning parameters), easy to use (black-box, automatic and open-source) and generally effective for most systems (versatile).
+A good calculational applications should aim to offer new scientific insights and guide the design of commericial products.

 I am particularly interested in the following topics:

-### 1. Materials Images Segmentation
+### 1. Images Processing in Material Science

 Image segmentation methods can make huge contributions in studying materials science.
 A large number of features can be extracted from segmented materials images to correlate with target materials properties for better and more efficient materials design.
 At HEC, I develop a method using SAM based image segmentation methods for analysing SEM images of battery cathode materials, from segmented images over 260 relevant features of particles can be extracted to predict properties of cathode materials.
 I have built a web app associated with the algorithm, using flask and html techniques.
 The web app has been successfully used by experimental researchers at HEC.

 ![sam4sem](/images/sam4sem.png)

 ### 2. Data-efficient AI4S

 My interests in *AI4S* include machine learning potential (with long-range interactions and field effects), automatic differentiation algorithms, deep generative models, graph theory, and their applications into interface modelling, enhanced sampling method, force field optimization, molecular generation, material property prediction and chemical reaction networks, etc.

+### 2.1 Machine learning potential

 Particularly I am interested in developing data efficient deep learning models, as data shortage is one central challenge of AI4S.
 With my co-workers, we propose two strategies: stability indicated sampling (SIS) and using multi-fidelity training data.